UEFA Euro 2020 final: Post-match

-Player abuse online
+Racial abuse incidents

 After the game, England players Saka, Sancho and Rashford were subjected to racist abuse online after missing penalties in the shoot-out.
 The three were immediately targeted with racist language and emojis on their social media accounts.
 Sancho and Rashford were the last substitutions England made, brought on in the last minute to be able to take part in the penalty shoot-out.

-The Football Association "strongly condemned" the racist abuse and said it was "appalled by the online racism" aimed at some players on social media.
-In a statement, it said: "We could not be clearer that anyone behind such disgusting behaviour is not welcome in following the team.
+The Football Association "strongly condemned" the racist abuse and said they were "appalled by the online racism" aimed at some players on social media.
+In a statement, they said: "We could not be clearer that anyone behind such disgusting behaviour is not welcome in following the team.
 We will do all we can to support the players affected while urging the toughest punishments possible for anyone responsible.
 We will continue to do everything we can to stamp discrimination out of the game, but we implore government to act quickly and bring in the appropriate legislation so this abuse has real life consequences.
 Social media companies need to step up and take accountability and action to ban abusers from their platforms, gather evidence that can lead to prosecution and support making their platforms free from this type of abhorrent abuse."
 The Metropolitan Police began investigating the abuse and said on Twitter that the abuse was "totally unacceptable" and would not be tolerated.

 England manager Southgate said that "a lot of that has come from abroad, people who track these things are able to explain that, but not all of it."
 The BBC, the New Statesman and Reuters said that the global nature of the abuse could impede investigations and prosecutions; the latter two publications pointed out a study from anti-racism group Kick It Out, which found that 70% of online abuse of English-based players in the last two years came from abroad.
 The police received 600 reports of racist comments after the match and judged 207 to be criminal offences.
 Of these, 34 were from the UK and 123 from other countries; the remainder were unidentified as of 5 August.
 Details on the foreign accounts were passed on to the police in other countries.